dwrobel/flatcam/README.md

 - working on a new tool to process automatically PcbWizard Excellon files which are generated in 2 files
 - finished ToolPcbWizard; it will autodetect the Excellon format, units from the INF file
+- Gerber Editor: reduced the delay to show UI when editing an empty Gerber object
+- update the order of event handlers connection in Editors to first connect new handlers then disconnect old handlers.
+It seems that if nothing is connected some VispY functions like canvas panning no longer works if there is at least once nothing connected to the 'mouse_move' event
+- Excellon Editor: update so always there is a tool selected even after the Execllon object was just edited; before it always required a click inside of the tool table, not you do it only if needed.
+- fixed the menu File -> Edit -> Edit/Close Editor entry to reflect the status of the app (Editor active or not)

 14.04.2019